 In another instance, I had a patient come in with complaints of deteriorating vision over the past year.
 Upon further examination, I discovered that she had worsening keratoconus in both eyes.
 Being able to get to the root cause of her vision loss and provide her with next steps for treatment was really gratifying!

-At America’s Best, I am able to practice primary care optometry, providing the patient with the best experience possible.
+As an America’s Best eye care provider, I am able to practice primary care optometry and make sure each of my patients has the best experience possible.
 I also have an excellent group of specialists of my choice that I refer out to as needed.

 It’s nice to work for a company that values both their employees and their patients.
 The compensation and benefits for doctors are highly rewarding.
-National Vision believes in taking care of their doctors so their doctors can take care of their patients.
+The National Vision Doctor of Optometry network believes in taking care of its doctors so its doctors can take care of their patients.

 Along with great benefits, there are other perks like continuing education.
 CE benefits are something I didn’t really value as a student; I certainly didn’t realize how involved it was and how expensive it could be.
-National Vision provides such a great service to the doctors in their network, hosting an all-expenses-paid CE weekend annually.
+The National Vision Doctor of Optometry network provides such a great service to the doctors in their network, hosting an all-expenses-paid CE weekend annually.

 How has working for America’s Best helped me become a better optometrist?